MicrosoftDocs/visualstudio-docs/subscriptions/use-connected-identities.md

 A: Azure DevOps should automatically recognize your subscription when you sign in using your primary or alternate identity.
 If not, you can try a few things:
 + Check that you have an active Visual Studio subscription that includes [Azure DevOps](vs-azure-devops.md#eligibility) as a benefit.
 + Confirm that you're using a login/identity that is either the primary or alternate identity for your Visual Studio subscription.
 Many people, for example, also have a Visual Studio Dev Essentials membership associated with a different sign-in ID.
 Attempting to sign in to other subscriptions with that ID fails unless those subscriptions are associated with that email address.
-+ Visit the [Visual Studio subscriber portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs) at least once before you sign in to Azure DevOps.
++ Visit the [Visual Studio subscription portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs) at least once before you sign in to Azure DevOps.

 If Azure DevOps still doesn't recognize your subscription, contact [Azure DevOps support](https://azure.microsoft.com/support/devops/).

 ### Q: How can I contact my admin about alternate IDs?

-A:  Look for the "Contact my admin" button at the top right in the subscriber portal.
+A:  Look for the "Contact my admin" button at the top right in the subscription portal.
 For more information, see our [Contact your subscriptions admin](contact-my-admin.md) article.

 ### Q: I'm an admin.
 How do I use alternate IDs?